 Player Transfer Policy and Process

 The purpose of the Policy is to ensure equitable and enjoyable participation for all participants.
-Any player that is contemplating transferring from one Member Club to another Member Club must have an executed Player Transfer Request form before any games may be played by the transferred player.
+Any player that is contemplating transferring from one Member Club to another Member Club must have an submitted a request through the Player Transfer Request page and received an approval from the AYL Board.

 Policy: A player may transfer from one Member Club to another Member Club.
 A waiver may be granted provided they are in good standing (any outstanding dues or owed monies to the originating Member Club must be remitted in full prior to the waiver being executed).